 Barcodes, in general, are codes which can be only readable by machines, they are basically lines and bars which are codes for characters, barcodes in excel are fonts which represents characters we provide, in excel by default we do not have any font available for barcodes, we need to install a separate font in order to use barcodes in excel from a third party.

-Let’s see how can we create barcode in excel for different code which includes the numbers and letters:
+Let’s see how can we generate barcode in excel for different code which includes the numbers and letters:

 Example #1 – Creating barcode using the “Code39” barcode Font

-Let’s see how can we create barcode by using “Code39” font by taking few values to convert into a barcode.
+Let’s see how can we generate a barcode in excel by using the “Code39” font by taking few values to convert into a barcode.

-Code39 is a common barcode which is used for various labels such as inventory, badges and industrial applications.
+Code39 is a common barcode that is used for various labels such as inventory, badges, and industrial applications.
 This character consists of numbers 0-9, upper case letters A-Z, space character and few symbols like . $ / + %.

 Assume the below number that is quoted for items/products as below:

-As we are going to create a barcode as per the Code39 font we should download the font from the web link which was discussed earlier as below:
+As we are going to generate a barcode as per the Code39 font we should download the font from the web link which was discussed earlier as below:

 Install the “Code39” from the above link.